Aircloak/aircloak/cloak/docs/diffix.md

 Merged buckets are processed like any other bucket: they are [checked for suppression](#low-count-suppression) and [aggregate answers are perturbed](#value-flattening-and-noise-addition).
 As such, the information needed for this processing must be preserved when buckets are merged (i.e. lines 2-9 in the [example query](#generate-db-query)).
 [ghi3368](https://github.com/Aircloak/aircloak/issues/3368)

 It is not possible to preserve this information perfectly.
-Merging is essentially an `OR` operation, and as such any users that happen to be in both buckets cannot be accounted for.
+Merging is essentially an `OR` operation, and as such any users that happen to be in both buckets cannot be accounted for because the cloak does not have per-user information.
 Therefore the merge is designed to produce approximate values.

 The information that needs to be generated is: `col_sum, count_duid, min_uid, max_uid, col_count, col_min, col_max, col_stddev`.
 The cloak also records the set of UIDs (`uid_set`) generated in previous merges during the processing of an answer.
 Assuming the merging of two buckets with subscripts 1 and 2, the values for the merged bucket are computed as follows: